blsage/iPages/README.md

 ## Usage
+iPages is FREE and open-source for individuals, and will remain that way forever.

 iPages is distributed under a GNU GPL open-source license.
-This license allows iPages to ALWAYS remain FREE for individuals.

-However, this license is often <b><a href="https://en.wikipedia.org/wiki/GNU_General_Public_License#Legal_barrier_to_app_stores">incompatible for many commercial applications</a></b>.
+Commercial users, please note, this license is often <b><a href="https://en.wikipedia.org/wiki/GNU_General_Public_License#Legal_barrier_to_app_stores">incompatible for many commercial applications</a></b>.
 If your app is distributed for commercial use, it could violate this open-source license even "if the application is free in the App Store".

 In order to offer iPages safely to our commercial friends we made it easy to purchase a lifetime, full-use license for $4.99.
 Code on worry free 😁